ERIN MCCARRON, LCSW, CST

 Previously, I worked with HIV+ clients to help them on a path of self-sufficiency, healthy living, and empowerment through using harm reduction techniques, counseling, and advocacy.
 Before that, I worked as a community sexual health educator for Planned Parenthood at low-income schools in Cleveland and San Francisco for four years.
 I have also taught classes and workshops at City College in San Francisco, NYU Silver School of Social Work, and the Silberman School of Social Work at Hunter College.
 Additionally, I have published articles in various local NYC periodicals and magazines about LGBTQI+ health disparities.

-If you think I could be of help to you at this time, please email us at email@example.com to set up a consultation.
+If you think I could be of help to you at this time, please email me at firstname.lastname@example.org to set up a consultation.